LuqueDaniel/Ninja-error-log/README.md

 Ninja-error-log
 ===============
 Ninja-Error-Log is a plugin for NINJA-IDE.
-Allows you to view and delete the file Ninja.exe.log (Only for Windows)
+Allows you to view and delete the file Ninja.exe.log (Only for Windows).

 version: **0.1**<br />
 Licensed under: **GPLv3**<br />